Swift

 Language Overview

-Swift is a modern, powerful, and intuitive programming language developed by Apple.
+Swift is a modern, powerful, and intuitive programming language developed by Apple and maintained by the Swift open-source community.
 It is designed to be:

 - Type-safe